 Ambassadors to Nepal, Head of Delegation of the European Union and Secretary General of SAARC and UN Resident Coordinator could use VIP Lounge when travelling to and out of Nepal during their tour of duty.
 Heads of missions of the UN Specialized Agencies and other international and regional organizations based in Nepal may use Lounge only on their first arrival in Nepal and on departure on completion of their tour of duty.
-Spouse and dependent family members of the above dignitaries may use the Lounge only if they are travelling together.
+Spouse and dependent family members of the above dignitaries may use the Lounge only if they are travelling together with the Ambassador/Head of Mission.
+VIP Lounge will not be used to receiving family members or friends or accompanying them at departure.

-A list of foreign dignitaries who are entitled to use VIP Lounge facility is placed at Annex-VI.
+A list of foreign dignitaries who are entitled to use VIP Lounge facility is placed at Annex-II.